BrianLevin/Brian-Levin-Homework-2/README.md

+# Portfolio

 ![](images1/PortfolioSS.png)

-PortFolio

 This is My portfolio highlighting some of my completed projects.

-.
-Libraries and Framework:
+## Libraries and Frameworks

-.
-Html
+ - Html
-.
-Css
-.
-Bootstrap
+ - CSS
+ - BootStrap

-Process:
+ ## Process:
-I used html, css, and bootstrap to write  and style the page and used images from my previous projects.
+I used html, css, and bootstrap to write  and style the pages and used images from my previous projects.

-Deployed Application:
+ ## Deployed Application:

 https://brianlevin.github.io/